-A key output from a buyer intelligence program is the competitive battle card or “kill” sheet.
+A key part of your product playbook is the competitive battle card or “kill” sheet.
 Sales people love these but beware, battle cards can come back to haunt you!

 Kevin, the world’s worst sales person, wants a “kill sheet” for a competitor.
 He explains, “Don’t confuse me with what our product does.
 Just tell me what I need to say to beat the competition.”

 Product leaders and marketing managers learn a great deal about the competition as part of their daily interactions with customers and with sales people.
 The Competitive Battle Card is a digest of all you’ve learned… so your sales people are armed with the latest intel.
 The real challenge for those composing a battle card is not the formatting or the template but finding the right information to put into it.
 To compose a card, you’ll first need to have a folder filled with competitive information.

 Written for: Sales and marketing people are the primary audience for battle cards.

 Written by: Battle cards are generally written by product marketing managers or competitive intelligence professionals.

 Here’s what goes in a battle card.
 It’s a summary of all you’ve learned about the competitor’s product.
 Or put another way, it’s all the critical information you can fit on a single page.

 Tool: [competitive battle card] in DOC format

 Most of this is self-explanatory.
 Company and product name.
 Pricing comparison.
 Strengths and weaknesses.
 Pretty standard stuff.

 Re-positioning.
 The key to an effective battle card is re-positioning.
 Admit it: your competitor’s product has strengths!
 It might even be an appropriate choice for some customers.
 The trick is to reposition your competitor away from your ideal persona.
 In effect, you admit that their product is good… but only for specific uses.